-- 3.1 The implementation of the Council's pay and remuneration strategy for senior managers is overseen by the Remuneration Sub-Committee of the Council's Audit Committee. - 3.2 The key features of the Council's remuneration package for senior managers include - 3.2.1 a competitive salary structure that is aligned with benefits packages offered by other benchmark public sector organisations providing a similar range of services i.e. primarily other London boroughs; - 3.2.2 a pay structure where progression through the appropriate pay range is directly related to a senior manager's performance against the range of objectives set annually in consultation with Members.
-Under the terms of the Council's performance related pay scheme, originally agreed by Cabinet in 2006, pay progression through the top 10% of each salary range is not consolidated (i.e. is at risk) and consequently, the pay of individual senior managers can and does go down should performance levels fall and agreed The Council believes that adopting this objectives not met. approach promotes, recognises and rewards the high levels of performance that are expected within a delivery orientated organisation culture.
-This model of pay progression was extended to apply to all posts at middle management and above in 2010.
-Full details of the Council's performance related pay ranges are published on the Council's website as are details of how the performance related pay progression operates.
-The operation of the performance related pay scheme is rigorously moderated and subject to independent audit.
-In 2011, this audit was undertaken by PricewaterhouseCoopers.
-The implementation of the performance related pay scheme for senior managers at Assistant Director level and above is overseen by the Remuneration Sub-Committee.
+- 3.1.
+The implementation of the Council's pay and remuneration strategy for senior managers is overseen by the Remuneration Sub-Committee of the Council's Audit Committee. - 3.2.
+The key features of the Council's remuneration package for senior managers includes a competitive salary structure that is aligned with benefits packages offered by other benchmark public sector organisations providing a similar range of services i.e. primarily other London boroughs. - 3.3.
+The previous pay structure where progression through the appropriate pay range is directly related to a senior manager's performance against the range of objectives was replaced by progression through experience from 1 July 2018.
+The Council believes that adopting this approach promotes greater transparency, is less bureaucratic and is consistent with the pay progression for other Council staff.
+This model of pay progression through experience will apply to all posts at middle management and above.
+This approach reflects the London Councils picture that is moving away from PRP schemes.

-- 3.3 To further support the Council's aim of developing and embedding a delivery orientated organisation culture, the Council will take every opportunity to link progression through relevant pay ranges to the performance of individual members of staff. - 3.4 As part of its commitment to ensuring equal value in pay matters, the Council determines the relative grades of the vast majority of jobs in the organisation through the application of recognised analytical job evaluation schemes.
+- 3.4.
+As part of its commitment to ensuring equal value in pay matters, the Council determines the relative grades of the vast majority of jobs in the organisation through the application of recognised analytical job evaluation schemes.
 For the majority of staff, the job evaluation scheme used is that developed by the Greater London Provincial Council published in 2000.
-For middle and senior management jobs, the Hay Job Evaluation Scheme developed by Hay Management Consultants is used. - The Council determined the pay ranges for Heads of Service, Assistant 3.5 Directors, Directors and the Chief Executive in 2006, with advice from Hay Management Consultants, using benchmarking data drawn from the Chief Officers Pay and Benefits Survey independently compiled by London Councils.
-The Council's middle and senior managers' pay ranges have a spread of 25 percentage points i.e. difference between the lowest and highest salary levels in the pay range.
-In the lower part of each salary range, i.e. points 1-16, performance related salary progression is consolidated i.e. once that level of salary is attained, it will be retained in future years, regardless of performance, while in the upper part of each salary range i.e. points 17-25, pay progression is not consolidated and can go up or down in line with recorded performance levels in the previous performance year.
-This model of performance pay being 'at risk' reflects that envisaged in the report to the Government on Fair Pay in the Public In all, the Council has nine such Sector published in 2011. performance related salary ranges covering 438 posts with salary ranges starting at or above £36,433 p.a. - 3.6 The pay ranges for middle and senior managers are increased in line with National Pay Agreements determined by the Joint National Council (JNC) for Chief Officers.
-The latest increase in JNC pay rates is effective from April 2017; currently, - 3.6.1 the salary range for the Chief Executive is £164,335-£193,338 (consolidated) through to £212,670 (non-consolidated); - 3.6.2 the salary range for the Executive Directors of Schools & Children's Services, Regeneration & Environment, Finance, Resources & Customer Services, Health, Housing & Adult Social Care is £118,691- £139,635 (consolidated) through to £153,597 (non-consolidated);

-- 3.6.3 the actual levels of pay received by the Chief Executive and each Executive Director are published annually in the Council's statement of accounts; - 3.6.5 the salary range for all Assistant Directors is £81,952-£96,415 (consolidated) through to £103,974 (non-consolidated);
+For middle and senior management jobs, the Hay Job Evaluation Scheme developed by Hay Management Consultants (now Korn Ferry) is used. - 3.5.
+The Council determined the pay ranges for Heads of Service, , Directors, Executive Directors and the Chief Executive in 2006, with advice from Hay Management Consultants (Korn Ferry), using benchmarking data drawn from the Chief Officers Pay and Benefits Survey independently compiled by London Councils. - 3.5.1.
+In 2018 the Council's middle and senior managers' pay ranges were consolidated into six points.
+Under the new six-point scale it will take up to six years' to progress to the top of the pay range but all payments are guaranteed once progression is granted.
+In all, the Council has eight such middle and senior manager salary ranges covering 517 posts with salary ranges starting at or above £37,905 p.a. - 3.6.
+The pay ranges for middle and senior managers are increased in line with National Pay Agreements determined by the Joint National Council (JNC) for Chief Officers.
+The latest increase in JNC pay rates was effective from April 2018 consisting of a two year pay deal.
+2% awarded from April 2018 followed by a further 2% from April 2019; - 3.6.1. the salary range for the Chief Executive is £170,973 £203,160; - 3.6.2. the salary range for the Executive Directors of People, Place, Resources is £123,486 £159,801; - 3.6.3. the actual levels of pay received by the Chief Executive and each Executive Director are published annually in the Council's statement of accounts; - 3.6.4. the salary range for all Directors is £99,825 £121,893;